Shea Ki

 As I offered in my previous blog post, when you learn how to ACE your message of professional value, it quickens the journey to aligning with work opportunities that fit and feel good.

 But life gets busy.
 Trying something new, no matter how beneficial it may be for our career growth, can be hard to find time to execute.
-Even as a coach who constantly helps other professional women learn and practice how to communicate with impact, I kept putting creating my cover story off.
-This prompted me to start a LinkedIn Cover Story Challenge to see if that would help myself and others get it done.
+Even as a coach who constantly helps other professional women learn and practice how to communicate with impact, I kept putting creating my LinkedIn video intro off.

 Picture